gacetta/notes/js-async.md

 - _already fulfilled_ if the iterable passed is empty
 - _asynchronously fulfilled_ when all promises in the `iterable` fulfill
 - _asynchronously rejected_ when any of the promises in the `iterable` rejects.

+`Promise.all` will return an array of all the resolved Promise values in the order Promises were provided.

 ---
 ## Fetch API